February 14, 2025

 A special thank you

-The MUSC team would like to thank all the national and international partners who contributed to the success of this experiment.
+The MUSC team would like to thank Dr. Natalie Leys (SCK CEN), Steven Hens (Redwire) and their respective teams for the great cooperation leading to the successful execution of Arthrospira-C onboard the ISS.
+Additionally, many thanks to all national and international partners who contributed to this success.
 With this progress, we are paving the way for future generations of astronauts and the exploration of new worlds.